php-imagine/Imagine/docs/usage/introduction.rst

            ->save('/path/to/animated-resized.gif', array('flatten' => false));

 ..
 TIP::
-   You **SHOULD** not flatten image only for animated gif and png images.
+   You **SHOULD NOT** flatten image only for animated gif and png images.

 Of course, you can combine options :